 1.The lights are on, but nobody’s home

-Meaning: This idiom is used to describe a person who isn’t very smart.
+Meaning: This person isn’t very smart.

 Example: I didn’t know she is so stupid!
 The lights are on, but nobody’s home.